halimgambit/A.V.A.T.A.R-plugin-Meteo/README.md

 # Meteo

-Donne la météo de la plus part des villes
+Donne la météo de la plus part des villes mondiale, la qualité de l'air

 - This plugin is an add-on for the [A.V.A.T.A.R](https://avatar-home-automation.github.io/docs) framework.